LCD Soundsystem: Early singles and self-titled album (2002–2005)

-James Murphy founded LCD Soundsystem in 2002 in the New York City borough of Brooklyn.
+James Murphy founded LCD Soundsystem in 2002, in the New York City borough of Brooklyn.
 The "LCD" part of the band's name stands for "Liquid Christmas Display", a play on "liquid-crystal display", and originated from the earliest iteration of the band during a live performance at a Brooklyn Christmas party where bassist Murphy and drummer Pat Mahoney were covering songs by Liquid Liquid.

 They began by releasing a string of singles under DFA Records, which was co-founded by Murphy.
 They gained attention with their first single, "Losing My Edge", which peaked at number 115 in the UK.
-Described as "an eight-minute, laugh-out-loud funny dissection of cool over a dirty electronic beat"; the single became an underground dance favorite.
-This was followed by the single "Give It Up", and in the following year, "Yeah" and "Movement".
-The latter two peaked at number 77 and number 52 in the UK, respectively.
+Described as "an eight-minute, laugh-out-loud funny dissection of cool over a dirty electronic beat", the single became an underground dance favorite.
+It was followed by the single "Give It Up", and in the following year, "Yeah" and "Movement".
+The latter two peaked at number 77 and number 52 in the UK.

-LCD Soundsystem released their eponymous debut studio album in January 2005 to critical acclaim.
+LCD Soundsystem released their first album, LCD Soundsystem, in January 2005 to acclaim.
 The CD version includes a second disc of non-album singles.
-The following month, they released the single "Daft Punk Is Playing at My House", which became their first UK top 40 hit (peaking at number 29) and their most commercially successful single (charting in Australia, Belgium, and the Netherlands).
-The band toured with M.I.A. following the release of the album.
-In June 2005, the band covered the Siouxsie and the Banshees song "Slowdive" for the B-side of their single "Disco Infiltrator".
+"Daft Punk Is Playing at My House" became their first UK top 40 hit (peaking at number 29) and their most successful single (charting in Australia, Belgium, and the Netherlands).
+The band toured with M.I.A.
+In June 2005, they covered the Siouxsie and the Banshees song "Slowdive" for the B-side of their single "Disco Infiltrator".

-In December 2005, the group received nominations for two Grammy awards, one for Best Electronic/Dance Album with their self-titled album and one for Best Dance Recording with "Daft Punk Is Playing at My House".
-Their self-titled debut was also placed at number 94 of Amazon.com's "Top 100 Editor's Picks" of 2005.
+In December 2005, LCD Soundsystem was nominated for the Grammy awards for Best Electronic/Dance Album and Best Dance Recording ("Daft Punk Is Playing at My House)".
+LCD Soundsystem was placed at number 94 of Amazon.com's "Top 100 Editor's Picks" of 2005.

 "45:33" and Sound of Silver (2006–2008)

 In October 2006, LCD Soundsystem released a composition titled "45:33", as part of Nike's Original Run series.
-It was made available for download from iTunes.
+It was made available for download from iTunes as a one-track studio album.
 Despite its name, the track is actually 45 minutes and 58 seconds long—the title being an apparent reference to vinyl speeds (45 and 33 RPM)—and was claimed to "reward and push at good intervals of a run".
 However, it was later revealed that this was not the case, and that Murphy merely wanted the opportunity to create a long piece of music, akin to E2-E4 by Manuel Göttsching.